41 Club

 Members of Round Table are obliged to end their membership when they reach the age of 40 or 45, according to the country in which they reside.

 Round Table was formed by Louis Marchesi in Great Britain in 1927 and 41 Clubs, which are clubs for former members of Round Table (‘Ex-Tablers’ or ‘Old Tablers’), started to be formed in the early 1940s.
 The Association of Ex-Tablers’ Clubs – 41 Club of Great Britain and Ireland – was formed in 1945.

 41 International was formed in 1975 and is the association of (currently) twenty-eight 41 Clubs throughout the world.
 41 Club is an organisation which further develops the friendship and comradeship that the members enjoyed when they were members of Round Table.

-Today the associations of Austria, Belgium, Cyprus, Denmark, Finland, Germany, Great Britain & Ireland, Hungary, Iceland, India, Israel, Italy, Kenya, Malta, Mauritius, Morocco, Netherlands, Norway, Portugal, Romania, Senegal, South Africa, Sri Lanka, Suriname, Sweden, Switzerland, USA and Zambia are the full members of 41 International, but there are individual 41 Clubs in many other countries throughout the world.
+Today the associations of Austria, Belgium, Cyprus, Denmark, Finland, Germany, Great Britain & Ireland, Hungary, Iceland, India, Israel, Italy, Kenya, Malta, Mauritius, Morocco, Netherlands, Norway, Portugal, Romania, Senegal, South Africa, Sri Lanka, Suriname, Sweden, Switzerland, USA and Zambia are the full members of 41 International, but there are individual 41 Clubs in many other countries throughout the world, such as Club 41 Français in France with over 6,500 members.

 41 International is led by a board which comprises a President, a Vice-President, a Secretary, a Treasurer and an Immediate Past President.
 An Annual General Meeting and a Half Yearly Meeting are held by the members each year.
 The main objectives of 41 International are to maintain, at international level, contacts between clubs and their members throughout the world and to maintain the bonds of friendship that unite all Ex-Tablers.
 41 International has approximately 35,000 individual members, plus members of other 41 Clubs in many countries throughout the world.